 Brooklyn Blackout cake has to be one of my favorite cakes.
-It’s a triple chocolate lovers dreams come true.
-Chocolate cake, chocolate filling (usually a chocolate pastry cream), and a chocolate buttercream to round out the quick version of this delicious cake.
-That soon becomes a whoopie pie!
+Triple chocolate lovers dream come true.
+Chocolate cake, chocolate filling (usually a chocolate pastry cream), and a chocolate buttercream to round out the this version of these delicious Brooklyn Blackout Whoopie Pies.

 And if that wasn’t enough chocolate for you, its garnished with cake crumbs on the top just in case you needed a little more chocolate!